RicercarG/CSCI-SHU-200-HCI-Final-Project/README.md

 #### How it Works
 The logic is similar to an accounting software:

-1. During each ride/charge, the app records the parameters like weather, location and battery level at the beginning and end of each ride/charge (and charing costs).
+1. During each ride/charge, the app automatically fetches the parameters like weather, location and battery level at the beginning and end of each ride/charge (and charing costs).

 2. Our model learns the battery consumption pattern for each vehicle, and predicts when that vehicle will need to be recharged.
 (Check out our [EV Charging Predictor](https://github.com/RicercarG/CSCI-SHU-200-HCI-Final-Project/blob/main/ev_charging_predictor/README.md) for more details)